 scott sechler sr has spent the last 35 years transforming the way poultry is produced in America.
 Margo and Scott Jr., fifth generation ownership, join Scott Sr. in continuing to escalate Bell & Evans to new heights.

 our leader & visionary

 Scott Sechler grew up helping his dad with the chickens on the family farm.
 At seven years old, Scott started raising his own flocks—and questioning the process at each step.

 “When we got chickens, they always gave us packs of vaccines,” he recalls.
 “I used to ask, ‘Why do we need this?
 Can we raise them without it?’ … My dad used to say I’d never be able to make money selling chickens the way I wanted to raise them: ‘Who could afford it?’
 I’d tell him, ‘If I can’t raise them the way I want, I won’t sell them at all.’”

-Less than a decade later, Scott’s father put his son in charge of the family chicken business.
-As business grew, Scott reinvented everything from the chicken’s housing and feed to processing and packaging.
+Less than a decade later, Scott’s father put him in charge of the family chicken business.
+In the 1980s, Scott purchased the local poultry plant, Farmer’s Pride Inc., and Bell & Evans brand, and he moved forward with reinventing everything from the chicken’s housing and feed to processing and packaging.
 And he’s never stopped challenging the status quo.

 the next generation

 Margo Sechler started in the family business, helping raise chickens on the family farm.
 “Growing up,” she recalls, “most of my friends were from farm families, so it seemed normal for me to be involved in agriculture.”

 Passionate about helping others, Margo received her Bachelor of Science in Nursing from Penn State University.
 Since high school, Margo has worked in emergency services including as an ambulance EMT and emergency room nurse.
 She currently volunteers as an emergency medical technician with the local fire company.